gregates/gregates.github.io/content/pmtud.md

 Also, as we noted above, losing any fragment of a UDP datagram means the whole datagram is lost, increasing the probability of datagram loss.

-And those are good reasons!
-And yet, the legacy prod network was more predictable than the internet.
+Those are good reasons!
+And yet, the network path we were traversing was more predictable than the internet.
 We knew the path MTU would never be less than 1500 B. And we knew that only a small percentage of our datagrams would exceed that size.
 "We" didn't control the network, in the sense of "we" that only included my team at S3, but "we" did control every point on the path in the sense of "we" that